apppoint-release/BizAPP-Docs/docs/InstallBizAPP.md

 ![install_services](/images/installbizapp/install_services.pn)

-10. Enter your **UserName, EmailID** and **Password**(System Password) for authentication.
+10. Enter your **UserName, EmailID** and **Password**(System Password)for authentication.
 11. System prompts user:**Do you require local redis services (Y/N)**.
 Type **Y**.

 ![install_redis](/images/installbizapp/install_redis.png)

 12. System prompts: **If user wants Ngen assemblies?
 (Y/N)?**.
 Type **Y**.
 All the New-Gen services will be installed.

->NOTE : It is not mandatory for user to install the Ngen assemblies.

 ![install_ngen](/images/installbizapp/install_ngen.png)

 The Devrelease build of BizAPP is installed.
-Modeler will be available after BizAPP services are restarted on your system.
+Modeler build will be available after BizAPP services are restarted on your system.

 ## BizAPP Services